Dumbarton (Scottish Parliament constituency): Constituency profile

 Dumbarton is the only constituency in the Scottish Parliament to have voted Labour in every election in the devolved era.
 Ahead of the 2021 election, The Times profiled the seat:

 Dumbarton is a diverse seat split between two local authorities: Argyll and Bute and West Dunbartonshire.
 Its two biggest towns, Dumbarton and Helensburgh, have very different demographics.
 Dumbarton has significant unemployment and deprivation.
 It is a traditional Labour territory but, as with many such heartlands, the party’s one-time supporters have become increasingly disaffected...
-Helensburgh, with its pretty, blustery waterfront, is more affluent and has benefited from its proximity to [Faslane naval] base.
+Helensburgh, with its pretty, blustery waterfront, is more affluent and has benefited from its proximity to Faslane naval base.

-Incumbent Jackie Baillie has cultivated a profile as a hard working local MSP, a reputation that has helped her retain the seat as the Labour Party has declined nationally.
-In the 2021 election there was speculation that the seat could vote SNP for the first time, but in the end, Baillie increased her majority from 109 to 1,483.
-The SNP candidate, Toni Giugliano, blamed his loss on pro-Union tactical voting, tweeting: "The Tory vote in Helensburgh went to Labour in extraordinary numbers to keep us out."